Baked Pears

 - old fashioned rolled oats – for the crumble filling.
 Make sure you grab gluten-free oats if needed.

 - coconut sugar – the less-processed upgrade for granulated sugar or brown sugar.
-You can use either of those if you don’t have coconut sugar on hand though!
 You don’t need much thanks to the sweetness of the pears.

 - cinnamon – the perfect spice pairing!